MelisAnaturk/CMIC_deep_learning_projects/README.md

-# A guide to kick starting your deep learning project on UCL CMIC's HPC cluster
+# A guide to kick starting your deep learning project on CMIC's HPC cluster

 Contents
 1. Introduction